-- 1. Perform quarterly jobsite inspections, to the extent resources permit, as well as compiling and tracking sampling results - 2.
-Give priority consideration to requests for services to small contractors who are engaged in work at the Project.
+- 1. Perform quarterly jobsite inspections, to the extent resources permit. - 2.
+Give priority consideration to requests for services to small contractors who are engaged in work at the Project. - 3.
+Ensure subcontractors that request consultation visits effectively control workplace exposure to lead during the demolition/removal or installation of lead-lined drywall.